matt4110/WARintl/wp-content/plugins/cool-video-gallery/readme.txt

 Cool Video Gallery is a Video Gallery plugin for WordPress with option to upload videos, attach media files, add Youtube videos and manage them in multiple galleries.
 Automatic preview image generation for uploaded videos using FFMPEG library available.
 Option provided to upload images for video previews.
 Supports '.flv', '.mp4', '.mov', '.m4v' and '.mp3' video files presently.

+= Note =
+* Video Player used by this plugin is <a href="https://www.jwplayer.com/" target="_blank">JW Player</a>.
+Please agree to the Terms and Conditions of JW Player.
+* JWPlayer used is not latest.
+Future upgrade of this plugin will use latest JWPlayer version.

 = Features =
 * Supports H.264 (.mp4, .mov, .m4v), FLV (.flv) and MP3 (.mp3) files.